ycoroneos/ExTRA/report/report.md

 greater than its modification time on another, then synchronization of the whole subtree can be skipped.

+Extra does not track directory entries for two reasons.
+The first reason is that Extra uses change lists to speed up a sync.
+Change lists avoid the TCP ping pong that occurs when Tra walks the directory tree over the network.
+The second reason is because empty directories seem like a useless thing to synchronize between computers.
+In Extra, every non-empty directory will get implicitly sync'ed along with its files.

 Optimizations to Reduce Metadata Storage Cost and Synchroniation Time
 ------------------------------------------------------------------------